Sushant-Chavan/XPS-Ubuntu-Setup/README.md

 * I followed the installation instructions from [here](https://itsfoss.com/install-ubuntu-1404-dual-boot-mode-windows-8-81-uefi/)
 * If there are issues during installations checkout some troubleshooting steps mentioned in the *Install Ubuntu 18.04* section on the [webpage](https://medium.com/@tylergwlum/my-journey-installing-ubuntu-18-04-on-the-dell-xps-15-7590-2019-756f738a6447)

+## Some basic Ubuntu personalization settings

+* Set the proper regional format from `System Settings -> Language Support -> Regional Format`.
+Choose the desired format and click on `Apply System-Wide`.
+* Set the Mouse scrolling to `Natural Scrolling` in `System Settings -> Mouse and Touchpad`
+* Set the desired power options in `System Settings -> Power`

 ## Install Terminator

 * Execute the below commands: